-We understand that for many travelers, budgets are tight.
-Really tight.
-But that does not mean you can’t take a fun trip to the coast this fall!
-Some of the best destinations and activities on Oregon’s Adventure Coast can be experienced for cheap and in many cases, absolutely FREE.
+We understand that for many travelers, budgets can be tight.
+But that does not mean you can’t take a fun trip to the coast any time of the year!
+Some of the best destinations and activities on Oregon’s Adventure Coast can be experienced for a small amount and in many cases, absolutely FREE.
 Take the mighty Pacific Ocean for example.
 One could spend hours gazing at it’s dramatic beauty without spending a dime.

-Here are some more free (or cheap) ways to explore Oregon’s South Coast.
+Here are some more free (or nearly free) ways to explore Oregon’s South Coast.

 1. Hike The Oregon Dunes National Recreation Area